fricciardi/datetime2/docs/index.rst

    @677

 Note also that users are not restricted in accessing an object with the same representation in which it was created.
 Any available representation can be used to create a new object, or to show the date or time with a precise representation.
 There are a few representations already available, listed below.

 Another feature of the :mod:`datetime2` module is the ability to add other representations at run time.
 Representations do not consume memory unless they are effectively used.
 This is especially important for calendars, where many representation exists [#many]_ .

-Currently (version |release|) the following calendars and time representation are available.
+Currently (version |release|) the following calendars and time representations are available.

 Calendars: